lllyasviel/Fooocus/update_log.md

+# 2.1.788

+* Fixed some math problems in previous versions.
+* Inpaint engine v2.6 join the beta test of Fooocus inpaint models.
+Use it in dev tools -> inpaint engine -> v2.6 .

 # 2.1.785

 * The `user_path_config.txt` is deprecated since 2.1.785.
 If you are using it right now, please use the new `config.txt` instead.
 See also the new documentation in the Readme.